ibm-cloud-docs/power-iaas/getting-started-with-spp.md

 You can configure an SPP with the shared processor pool placement group (SPP PG) to control the host in which SPPs are deployed.

-SPP PG are different from server placement groups; they serve the same purpose but cannot combine resource types.
+SPP PGs are different from server placement groups.
+They serve the same purpose but cannot combine resource types.
 {:Note}

 You must define the following parameters to define an SPP PG: